mccannical/social-paper/README.md

 # start.sh
 ### Takes a list of youtube IDs, downloads the comments in json, and converts them to tsv.
+This script leverages software in this repo: https://github.com/egbertbouman/youtube-comment-downloader.

 steps to run:
 - Gather a list of youtube videos: